 The CDC also reported an increase in poison control center calls between 2010 and 2015.
 Kratom is thought to be safe by many people, with almost 5 million Americans alone using kratom each year.
 The American Kratom Association claims that the drug is safe and, at low doses, acts as a mild stimulant.
 Higher doses purportedly help with opioid withdrawals, as it helps to control pain.
 Yet, the FDA says there is no evidence to indicate that the herb is safe or effective for medical use.
 The potential for abuse also remains.

 In 2016, kratom was proposed to be classified as a Schedule I controlled substance by the DEA, but public outcry halted the plan.
 The DEA then announced that it would withdraw the notice of intent while they solicited further comment.

-Currently, there are 6 U.S. states that have banned the use of kratom and labelled it a controlled substance, making it illegal to possess, sell or grow.
-These are Alabama, Arkansas, Indiana, Rhode Island, Vermont and Wisconsin.
+Currently, there are 6 U.S. states that have banned the use of kratom and labeled it a controlled substance, making it illegal to possess, sell or grow.
+These are Alabama, Arkansas, Indiana, Rhode Island, Vermont, and Wisconsin.

 No final decision has been made by the DEA at this time.

 Since the drug is herbal, many people think it’s safe.
 But as with any drug, there are still potential risks to be had.
 Studies are still being done on the potential side effects and danger of kratom.
 Any user of kratom is urged to consult with their doctor first before taking the drug or attempting to use it as a form of pain relief.